rjkviegas/ryans-receipts/README.md

 Build a program that:
 - generates a receipt for an order
-- recieves price information from a `json` file
+- receives a `menu.json` file containing information about the shop and prices of items
 - calculates and outputs correct amount of tax, line totals and total amount
-- produces a receipt similiar to the [Sample Receipt](public/img/receipt.jpg)
+- produces a receipt similiar to the [sample receipt](public/img/receipt.jpg)

 ## Extenion Features

 - functionality to record payment amount and calculate correct change
 - functionality to handle discounts such as a 5% discount on orders over $50, and a 10% muffin discount

 ## Set Up